Ginger and Lime Cheesecake Recipe

 The Smell of lime reminds me of cocktails.
 Which is always nice, but generally it’s not a flavour I love.
 I wanted to buy a lime, to make some salsa later in the week, to go with some halloumi and roasted red pepper burgers.
 For some reason, ASDA online didn’t have a single lime, so I had to order 4.
-Which lead to the obvious thought “I’ll just make a cheesecake with the others”.
+Which led to the obvious thought “I’ll just make a cheesecake with the others”.
 So, I did.
-And in all honesty, speaking as someone who doesn’t care about lime, either way, it’s gorgeous.
-Just the right level of limeyness.
+And in all honesty, speaking as someone who doesn’t care about lime this ginger and lime cheesecake is gorgeous.
+Just the right level of limeyness

 - 200g Digestive biscuits